Internship Program

 - Student in good standing, GPA 2.5 or higher

-- Ability to safety lift up to 50lbs, or ask for an assisted two-person carry
+- Ability to safely lift up to 50lbs, or ask for assisted two-person carry

 - College student or recent graduate majoring in education, conservation, biology, or other related field